robertmuth/Cwerg/Docs/macros.md

 On the other hand macros make it easy to provide feature like:
 * syntactic sugar
-* lazy evaluation as needed for logging, etc
+* lazy evaluation as needed for logging, etc.
 * printf like functionality

 As a compromise a fairly restricted macro system with the following properties was added: